MirageNet/Mirage/doc/docs/analyzers/MIRAGE1303.md

 ---

 ## How to Resolve

-Provide a matching reader or writer method with the correct signature.
-Ensure that the type being read and written is exactly the same.
+Define the missing reader or writer method, ensuring that target types and signature patterns match.

 {{{ Path:'Snippets/Analyzers/Mirage1303.cs' Name:'mirage1303-resolved' }}}